RaresDrg/readme-client/README.md

     The architecture follows a clean, modular structure with a clear separation of concerns across the application.
   </li>
   <li>
-    Core logic is organized using a responsibility‑based folder structure, grouping related functionality consistently.
+    Core logic is organized using a responsibility‑based folder structure, with related functionality grouped consistently.
   </li>

   <li>